 Forecasting at this time is difficult, given the fast-moving situation and the unique circumstances.
 Events are moving fast during the COVID-19 pandemic and the outlook can change daily.
 We stress that this central scenario is merely one possible outturn and involves several assumptions and simplifications due to the fast-moving and uncertain situation.
 VisitBritain’s central scenario forecasts therefore reflect a snapshot in time based on current understanding and a set of assumptions.
 Subsequent developments could change the outlook.
 We will revise this forecast a number of times during 2021.

-Domestic outlook for Britain in 2020 and 2021 (last updated December 14th):
+Domestic forecast for Britain (last updated May 7th):

-VisitBritain have also run a domestic tourism forecast.
+VisitBritain has also run a domestic tourism forecast.
 As with our inbound forecast, this represents a snapshot in time and makes a number of assumptions to provide an estimate of impact.
 Subsequent developments could change the outlook.

 The forecast models each of the four journey purposes for overnight tourism (holidays, business, visiting friends and relatives and miscellaneous journeys), and 17 categories of spending for leisure day trips, separately.

-2021 forecast: Our forecast is for a recovery to £61.7bn in domestic tourism spending in 2021; this is up 79% compared to 2020 but still only 67% of the level of spending seen in 2019.
-We are forecasting £18.0bn in domestic overnight tourism spending (82% growth on 2020 but 73% of the 2019 level) and £44.6bn in leisure day trip spending (82% growth on 2020 and 67% of the 2019 level).
+2021 forecast: our central scenario forecast is for a recovery to £51.4bn in domestic tourism spending in Britain in 2021; this is up 51% compared to 2020 but still only 56% of the level of spending seen in 2019.
+This is a downgrade from our previous forecast run at the end of 2020.
+We are forecasting £13.5bn in domestic overnight tourism spending (38% growth on 2020 but 55% of the 2019 level) and £38.6bn in leisure day trip spending (59% growth on 2020 and 58% of the 2019 level).